Early Assurance Programs-FAQs

 Are all applicants interviewed?

 No. Only selected applicants will be invited for interviews at the Icahn School of Medicine.
-A tour of the medical center will also be scheduled at that time for you, if you have been invited.

 When will I be notified of acceptance/rejection?

 If I am accepted to one of Icahn School of Medicine at Mount Sinai’s Early Assurance Programs, is the acceptance binding?

 Once you accept our offer of admission to the Icahn School of Medicine at Mount at Mount Sinai (ISMMS), you are required to sign a formal written agreement demonstrating your commitment to making ISMMS your future home for medical education.
 Should you eventually choose not to attend, you may do so without any penalty.
 If you choose to apply to another medical school and/or take the MCAT, your acceptance into the Early Assurance Program will be revoked.